tayyibGbondo/Digital-Clock/README.md

 # Digital-Clock

-this is very simple digital clock that show you the Hours, Minutes and Seconds of the time
+This is very simple digital clock that show you the Hours, Minutes and Seconds of the time

 You can use the link below to view live and tell me what you think!!